+I am currently a DP for a new PBS wildlife series.
 Over the past few years, I filmed on several Fin and Fur Films features, including The American Southwest, American Lion, and Deep in the Heart Two.
-Currently, I’m partnering with Cambush camera trapping systems on a black bear project in New Mexico.
-I am also currently a DP for a new PBS nature series.
 I have done camera work for National Geographic, PBS, the National Park Service, and numerous independent production companies.
-In addition to wildlife, I also film skiing, rock climbing, and other adventure sports.

 I grew up in northern New Mexico at 7,000 feet, where I first discovered my passion for the outdoors.
 The Rocky Mountains and the beautiful desert light were my early inspirations.
 I am an FAA-certified drone pilot, have Level I Avalanche Safety training, and have been riding horses my entire life.
 Currently based in New Mexico, I am willing to travel to any location across the globe.